gridbugs/gridbugs.org/collections/_posts/2023-05-10-program-an-arduino-without-the-ide.md

 ### `picocom`

 Tool for sending and receiving data over a serial port.
-This will be used to connect to the Arduino so we can see messages it prints.
+This will be used to connect to the Arduino so we can see the messages it prints.

 ### `clangd`